2019: A Wild Year!

 We have also been busy in the office as well as the field.
 We updated our Website with a host of new publications including our new European Wilderness Network book 2019 edition, the full audit report of Majella Wilderness, the Respect Nature flyer and several Wilderness briefs (Čepkeliai, Uholka Shyrokyy Luh, Zacharovanyy Kray, Peneda-Gerês and many more).

 A Wild thank you from the whole team!

 Our work is only possible because of your support.
 We have over 1200 online posts giving you the latest news, and after over 500 000 visitors to our website in 2018 we attracted more than almost 1.000.000 visitors in 2019 to our online platforms.
 With your support, contributions and donations, we were able to successfully run our education projects, maintain the European Wilderness Network and organise wild events across the whole year.

 We thank you, and wish you a happy and fruitful new year.
 Let’s get Wild!

-Our success to protect wilderness depends on your donations!
-Please help us to fight against illegal logging, the destruction of Europe’s last free flowing rivers, massive deforestation in Eastern Europe and illegal poaching of Large Carnivores.
-Your donation will also finance Livestock protection measures for shepherds.
+Our success to protect wilderness is dependent on your donations!
+Please help us to fight against illegal logging, the destruction of Europe’s last free flowing rivers, massive deforestation in Europe and illegal poaching of Wildlife.
+Together we can change the world small steps at a time.